viewflex/ligero-docs/README.md

 The goal is to provide a versatile, extensible CRUD micro-framework that can be easily understood and deployed, while integrating all the necessary component types, following SOLID design principles, and enabling rapid modelling of domains in a Domain-Driven Design (DDD) fashion.

 The package architecture follows the Strategy Pattern, and is designed for simple or complex applications.
-A `Publisher` represents the assembly of components (configuration, request validation, presentation logic, domain logic, and database queries) that serve a particular business or application domain.
+A Publisher represents the assembly of components (configuration, request, presentation logic, domain logic, and database queries) that serve a particular business or application domain.
 The `PublisherInterface` provides the all the necessary methods for processing CRUD requests, returning raw or presented results, plus dynamic data for UI controls.

+This is an illustration of the pattern employed in this package, which can be used to output views or raw data.

 ![publisher flow](https://raw.githubusercontent.com/viewflex/ligero-docs/master/img/publisher-flow.png)